barryceelen/wp-submenu-3000/README.md

 [![Build Status](https://travis-ci.org/barryceelen/wp-submenu-3000.svg?branch=master)](https://travis-ci.org/barryceelen/wp-submenu-3000)

-Automatically add submenu items to hierarchical post type menu items if no submenu item is set.
+If no submenu item is explicitly set, this plugin automatically adds submenu items if the menu item points to a hierarchical post type.

-The plugin acts on all menus.
+The plugin acts on all menus and respects the 'depth' option.

 Include or ignore specific menus via a filter:

 ```
 add_filter( 'submenu_3000', 'prefix_filter_submenu_3000', 10, 4 );